 I looked wide and far and found nary a batch.

-or the new paper-bags the county requires were not a good match.
+Perhaps the grass was too low for the sack to catchor the new paper-bags the county requires were not a good match.

 I nearly gave up when I noticed a patch